academicgit/Algorithm-Aggregator-Project/Readme.md

  - [x] 3] Union Find Algorithm

-> Note : .gitignore file is used to ignore the files which are not required to be pushed to the repository.
+> Note : C version is complete will soon move on to Python version after a break.